yi-ge/file-sync/README.md

 Automatically sync single file.
 Sync `.env` file or `.config` file for single user.

-The design principle of `file-sync`: the server is not trusted, the client (local) is trusted.
+The design principle of `file-sync`: The server is untrustworthy, the client (local) is trusted.

 ## Feature